paldhous/ucsc/2020/investigative-policy/md/documents.md

 ### Systematically analyze documents with Overview

-Overview is a project originally developed by data journalist [Jonathan Stray](http://jonathanstray.com/me).
+Overview is a project originally developed by the data journalist [Jonathan Stray](http://jonathanstray.com/me).

 Login to Overview and select `Import from DocumentCloud`.
-Att the next screen enter your DocumentCloud login details.
+At the next screen enter your DocumentCloud login details.
 You should now see your DocumentCloud projects, available for import:

 ![](img/documents_17.jpg)